henne49/dbus-opendtu/README.md

 ## Install & Configuration
 ### Get the code
-Just grap a copy of the main branche and copy them to a folder under `/data/` e.g. `/data/dbus-opendtu`.
+Just grap a copy of the main branch and copy them to a folder under `/data/` e.g. `/data/dbus-opendtu`.
-After that call the install.sh script.
+After that call the `install.sh script.

 The following script should do everything for you:
 ```